Bulgarian Bombshell Yanita Yancheva Sizzles In Lacy Lingerie

 “I didn’t know what real love is… You found parts of me I didn’t know existed!
 And in you I found a love I no longer believed was real,” wrote Yanita in the caption.

-Tavi also shared similar sentiments by uploading a photo of the couple posing together in an infinity pool on Instagram.
+Tavi also shared similar sentiments by uploading a photo of them posing in an infinity pool.

 “Since day one [it’s] been a struggle to sleep… Because you have made my reality… better than my dream @yanitayancheva #love #soulmates #teampanda,” read the caption.